cnh995/armFixerBot/README.md

 The bot is now in version 2.2.1.

 The second underscore is now escaped, allowing for easier formatting if users copy and paste.
+Thank you to /u/xJetStorm.